Rkomi98/MyBlog/files/Geoinformatics/GeoData_en.md

 Each small surface element within this area contributes to the total power received by the satellite.

-To find the total power ($P_r$​) arriving at the receiver, we must sum (integrate) the power contributions from all these small surface elements.
+To find the total power ($P_r$) that reaches the receiver, we must sum (integrate) the power contributions of all these small surface elements.

 The scattering surface ($A$) is defined by two orthogonal coordinates (which can be spatial or signal-related) lying on the scattering plane.